adrienbrignon/mkdocs-exporter/docs/setup/setting-up-documents.md

       size: A4;
       margin: 1.20cm;
     }

+    [...]
     ```

     > :material-file-code: See the full content of this file [here](https://github.com/adrienbrignon/mkdocs-exporter/blob/master/resources/stylesheets/pdf.scss).

-### Increase concurrency
+### Increasing concurrency

-PDF are, by default, generated concurrently which greatly reduces build time.
+PDF are, by default, generated concurrently which greatly reduces the overall build time.
-You may want to override the default value of **4**, based on your current hardware.
+You may want to override the default value of **4**, depending on your hardware.

 ```yaml
 plugins: